COVID-19 and Your Las Vegas Divorce Case

 Custody and visitation arrangements must also take into account travel restrictions.
 If you and your soon-to-be ex-spouse live far apart or in different states, a custody plan should limit the number of necessary trips.
 Even parents living close by may wish to limit the number of exchanges to avoid exposure.
 For example, instead of custody changing every weekend or every other week, the children could stay for two weeks or a month at a time in each location, especially if schools will be operating remotely.
 If you have any concerns, discuss your options with your divorce attorney and your co-parent.

 Get Expert Counsel for Your Las Vegas Divorce

 Our seasoned divorce lawyers in Las Vegas are ready to help you navigate all aspects of your divorce case, from complex asset evaluation and property division to alimony and child custody issues.
-Divorce attorneys Jennifer V. Abrams and Vincent Mayo offer courtesy phone consultations at no charge.
-Call 702-222-4021 to speak with one of them about your important divorce matter concerns.
+They will speak with you directly regarding a consultation.
+Call our office at 702-222-4021 to speak with one of them and see if what we offer is right for you.